michael0401/boxspringjs/API.md

 #####newCell(label, [value, [type]])
 #####newCell(object)

 *Returns an object with five properties: `name, value, type, format, properties`.

-This object is plug-and-play with the Google Visualization object format.*
+> This object can be easily transformed into downstream graphing packages such as Googles Visualization Table format.*

 > newCell will determine the type by comparing the label provided to the values in the columnTypes object.
 If the value does not match the intended type then it will attempt to `coerce` the value to the intended type.
 Failing this, it will set the type and value to `String`.